wechto/paper/README.md

   :curly_loop: [SURF: SEMI-SUPERVISED REWARD LEARNING WITH DATA AUGMENTATION FOR FEEDBACK-EFFICIENT PREFERENCE-BASED REINFORCEMENT LEARNING](https://openreview.net/pdf?id=TfhfZLQ2EJO) :no_mouth:

   We present SURF, a semi-supervised reward learning framework that utilizes a large amount of unlabeled samples with data augmentation, where we infer pseudo-labels of the unlabeled samples based on the confidence of the preference predictor.

+  :curly_loop: [Teachable Reinforcement Learning via Advice Distillation](https://arxiv.org/pdf/2203.11197.pdf) :no_mouth:

+  We propose a new supervision paradigm for interactive learning based on “teachable” decision-making systems that learn from structured advice provided by an external teacher.